wp-plugins/woocommerce-product-faqs/README.txt

 * Allow approval of FAQ from front-end - DONE @ 1.0.0

-* Consider a settings field for admin notification email
+* Consider a settings field for admin notification email DONE @ 2.0

 * Allow for creating FAQs from/by admin - DONE @ 1.0.6